-The Company's functional and presentation currency is pound sterling (£).
+The Company's functional currency is pound sterling.
+The financial statements are presented in pound sterling (£), which is the Company's presentation currency.

 Transactions and balances

 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are remeasured.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the income statement.